-- 1. Click Next in Group Definitions. - 2.
-In the Monitor Resource Definition dialog box, click Add.
+- 1. Click Next in Group List. - 2.
+The Monitor Resource List is displayed.
+In the Monitor Resource List, click Add.
 Select the monitor resource type disk RW monitor in the Type box, and enter the monitor resource name diskw1 in the Name box.
 Click Next. - 3.
+Enter the monitor settings.
+Select Always in the Monitor Timing box.
+Click Next. - 4.
 Set the file name C:/check.txt and I/O size (2000000).
 Select Action on Stall (Generate an Intentional Stop Error), and click Next.
-For File Name, specify the file of the partition where OS is installed. - 4.
-Configure the monitor settings.
-Set the monitor timing to Resident and click Next. - 5.
-Specify the recovery target.
-Click Browse. - 6.
-Click cluster in the tree view shown.
-Click OK. cluster is set to the Recovery Target. - 7.
+For File Name, specify the file of the partition where OS is installed. - 5.
+Select Execute only the final action in the Recovery Action box. - 6.
 Select Generate an Intentional Stop Error in the Final Action box, and click Finish.
-The disk RW monitor resource diskw1 is added to the Monitor Resource Definitions.
+The disk RW monitor resource diskw1 is added to the Monitor Resource List.